apluslms/grade-python/README.md

  * `xls-*` includes Python packages xlrd and xlwt on top of the base for parsing Excel files
  * `ply-*` includes the Python package PLY (parser and lexer generator)
  * `smt-*` includes pysmt and dd on top of the ply layer
+ * `mec-*` (for the Mechatronic Machine Design course) includes Python packages requests, bs4 and validators on top of the math layer

 Utility commands